wurstscript/WurstScript/manual.md

 Specific vJass syntax and features are directly compared to the equivalent WurstCode.

+You might be wondering why Wurst is missing so many vJass features.
+The answer is simple: Wurst utilizes several better/smarter constructs to achieve similar functionality like in vJass and beyond.

+Textmacros and member-arrays aside, most vJass features either got useless due to Wurst or got replaced.

 ## Feature table

 <table><tr><td> <strong>Feature</strong> </td><td> <strong>vJass</strong> </td><td> <strong>Wurst</strong> </td><td></td></tr>